DanielDennington/danieldennington.github.io/index.md

 <h2 align = "center" margin-bottom = "12px">My first enhanced project</h2>

-<p>For my first artifact I wanted to create a simple game to better familiarize myself with both Python and PyGame.
-So I chose to recreate Space Invaders, a classic video game released in the late 80s.
-This is a rather simple rendition of the game, however it does feature most of major components of the game like the sprites, movement, a scoring system, and even audio.</p>
+<p>For my first artifact I wanted to create a simple game to continue on the computer generated graphics theme.
+I also though this was a great way to familiarize myself with both Python and PyGame.
+For this particular project, I chose to recreate Space Invaders.
+In case you didn't know, this is a classic video game released in the late 80s.
+This is a rather simple rendition of the game.
+However it does feature most of major components of the game like the sprites, player movement, collision detection, a scoring system, and even some audio.</p>

 <h3>Example:</h3>